 Police use LED lights to warn them of their presence and to warn other road users that they are being approached.
 They can be used to warn of potential hazards, for example, if the car breaks down or is parked on the side of the road.

 Without strobe lights, it is difficult for other road users to find cars parked in the dark and may cause accidents.
 During a police manhunt, LED emergency lights are used to warn others to get out of the way, and may be used to warn the car itself—for example, if a police car has to stop in a dangerous place, they usually operate strobe lights to warn other drivers of the location of the car.

 The police also use other types of lights.
-Undercover police or plainclothes police may use the LED light strip in the car.
+Undercover police or plainclothes police may use the high quality led warning light.
 These are difficult to find in unmarked vehicles, and they allow the police to remain invisible until needed.

 Small portable rotary lights have a similar purpose and are usually placed on the dashboard before the car leaves.
 Another spotlight may be located near doors and windows, which police officers can use to illuminate the scene, vehicles or pedestrians, especially when the lighting level is low at night.

 The purpose of LED police emergency lights is to remind people of the presence of the police.
 In most cases, this is done to make other road users aware of the danger they pose.
 The sudden appearance of these lights may be shocking, but they do have a real use.
 Generally speaking, it is the responsibility of the police to avoid other vehicles, but in order to let the police and other emergency vehicles pass, the driver also has the responsibility to move to the right side of the road.